jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 root@jail:/ # sysrc socat_enable="YES"
 ~~~

 Now, avahi comes with two services enabled by default - which I never use.
-So to keep the network nice and tidy we'll go ahead and remove them.
+So to keep the network nice and tidy we’ll go ahead and remove them.

 ~~~
 root@jail:/ # rm /usr/local/etc/avahi/services/*.service